 Practical information for visiting Kuala Lumpur

-Hotels: We stayed at the Shangri-la, but the Mandarin Oriental and Grand Hyatt also seemed to be good options.
-A lower cost alternative is the Traders Hotel, which has a rooftop pool offering exceptional views of the Petronas Towers.
+- Hotels: We stayed at the Shangri-la, but the Mandarin Oriental and Grand Hyatt also seemed to be good options.
+An alternative with a better cost is the Traders Hotel, which has a rooftop pool offering exceptional views of the Petronas Towers.